bmlt-enabled/yap/README.md

 - You can visualize the shift schedule by going to http://example.com/yap/schedule.html and selecting from the dropdown.
 - If you want to have a volunteer that always is on, then set the start time to "Midnight" and the Duration "Open-Ended"
-- You can control the sequence by specifying "Location Info".
+- You can control the sequence by specifying "Location".
 This will be sorted numerically ascending.  (for example 0 is the highest, 99 is the lowest)
 - You can control the timeout between calls, which is defaulted at 20 seconds.
 You do this by setting in config.php the following parameter.

 ```php